FirstKlaas/neobee/documentation/source/calibration.rst

 To tare the weight, follow the steps:

 1. Connect the board via USB to your computer.
-2. Boot the board into command mode.
+2. Boot the board into :ref:`command mode <entering-command-mode>`.
 3. Press and hold the ``CMB`` Button
 4. *Now the python part*